 “The Society of Women Engineers (SWE) is a not-for-profit educational and service organization that empowers women to succeed and advance in the field of engineering, and to be recognized for their life-changing contributions as engineers and leaders.
 SWE is the driving force that establishes engineering as a highly desirable career for women through an exciting array of training and development programs, networking opportunities, scholarships, and outreach and advocacy activities.”

 The student section of the University of Maine SWE is open to all engineering majors, including engineering technology and engineering physics, as well as computer science and math majors.
 Both undergraduate and graduate students are welcome.
 We’re not only open to women; men can join as well!

 UM SWE offers many opportunities to volunteer and get involved with events during the academic year.
 As part of our community outreach, we host a Girl Scout Science in Action Day each year, featuring fun engineering activities for local girl scouts to participate in and earn their merit badges.
 We also attend the regional and national conferences, which is a great opportunity to network with women professional engineers, engineering firms, and SWE students from other universities.
 Along with other engineering groups on campus, we host the university’s Engineering Formal in the spring.
 These are just some of our events — check out our Events Page for even more.

-Come to our next meeting!
-Contact a UM SWE officer on FirstClass to find out more!
+Meetings are held every Wednesday at 5:00 pm in the Totman Room of the Student Union.
+Come to our next meeting and learn more about our chapter, or contact a UM SWE officer on FirstClass to find out more!